 Make no mistake, there's a lot of people who make a lot of money both flipping and/or buying and holding real estate.
 While no investment is guaranteed, it's one of the safest investments one can make.
 But you need to be aware of things before starting, or paying a lot of money to sit in a seminar and listen to people talk about how to get started.

-If you're in the market to buy or sell a home, Contact Me Today!
+So if you're in the market to buy a home, Contact Me Today!
 I can help you get set up with mortgage and insurance people to make sure you're able to buy a home and have the best coverage.